PentHertz/RF-Swift/docs/remote-agent.md

 is usable only by the OS account/vault that generated it.
 Copying `client-key.pem` without securely re-wrapping its vault password will not work.

+## Windows

+Both roles work on Windows (verified on Windows 11 with Docker Desktop):

+- **Agent host**: `rfswift agent certs init` stores the key passwords in the current user's Credential Manager and `rfswift agent` serves TLS 1.3 + mTLS from `rfswift.exe`.
+Run it in a session of the same Windows user that generated the bundle (a scheduled task or service under another account has no access to that vault).
+Interactive terminals are served through a Windows pseudo console (ConPTY, Windows 10 1809+), so remote shells into Docker Desktop containers behave like on Linux; the Windows-side facilities (usbipd passthrough, WSLg display/audio) apply to containers created through the agent as well.
+- **Workbench client**: connects to a Linux, macOS, or Windows agent with the same pinned TLS 1.3 + mTLS flow; the encrypted client key password lives in Credential Manager.
+Remote terminals, artifacts, audits, creation and lifecycle are routed to the agent exactly as on other hosts.

+Windows ignores POSIX file modes, so the `0600` on key files documents the intent rather than an enforced ACL there: keep the bundle directory inside the user profile (its default ACL already restricts other accounts).

 ## Tests and fuzzing

 ```sh